-Product Mattresses Staff Contact Campbell, Jacqueline Purpose To assist in the development of an International Organization for Standardization (ISO) standard for mattress flammability, based on the test method specified in the CPSC's Standard for the Flammability (Open-Flame) of Mattress Sets (16 CFR part 1633).
 Activities An ISO Standard Test Method for Measuring the Heat Release Rate of Low Flammability Mattresses and Mattress Sets (ISO 12949:2011) was approved on 10/7/11.
 Staff provided technical support to the development of this standard.
-Next Action Staff will continue to monitor and provide technical support to ISO activities to develop safety standards to reduce mattress flammability.
+Next Action A safety standard was developed.
+This project is completed.
 Product Mattresses, Inflatable Air Staff Contact Midgett, Jonathan Purpose To develop an ASTM safety standard to eliminate or reduce serious injuries caused when babies suffocate on inflatable air mattresses.
 Activities ASTM resubmitted a previous ballot that had received negative votes.
 The ballot did not receive enough return votes to move the ballot forward.
 This issue remained unresolved.

 Next Action The ASTM F15.63 subcommittee will need to meet to discuss how to proceed.
 Product Monitors, Baby Staff Contact Lee, Doug Purpose To develop a new ASTM voluntary safety standard to address strangulation hazards associated with the use of baby monitors.
-Activities Staff reviewed injury data associated with baby monitors and considered possible safety provisions to include in a voluntary safety standard.
-Staff participated in ASTM meetings on 10/4/11, as well as task group conference calls on 10/20/11, 10/28/11, 2/8/12, and 2/13/12 in order to develop safety labeling and performance requirements that would reduce strangulation hazards from baby monitors.
-The ballot for this new standard was open from 3/9/12 to 4/8/12.
-Next Action Staff will participate in the ASTM F15.68 subcommittee meeting on 4/16/12, to review comments from the ballot.
+Activities A new ASTM Consumer Safety Specification for Baby Monitors (ASTM F2951-12) was approved on 5/1/12.
+Staff reviewed injury data associated with baby monitors and considered possible safety provisions to include in a voluntary safety standard.
+Staff participated in ASTM subcommittee meetings on 10/4/11 and 4/16/12.
+In addition, staff participated on task group conference calls on 10/20/11, 10/28/11, 2/8/12, and 2/13/12.
+The discussions at these meetings focused on developing safety labeling and performance requirements that would reduce strangulation hazards associated with baby monitors.

+Next Action Staff will continue to provide technical support to the subcommittee and its task groups.
+This support will include participation in future meetings to discuss enhancements to the standard.